Judy Blunt, Director

 We are a town of rivers: the Clark Fork, Blackfoot and Bitterroot meet here.
-Biking and hiking trails cross the valley and fan out into the mountains that circle the city.
+Biking and hiking trails cross the valley and fan into the mountains circling the city.
 There's a designated Wilderness Area less than 5 miles from downtown, a ski resort less than 15 miles.

 Average temperatures range from 32 to 84 degrees, so it's not as cold here as people think.
 Nicknamed "the Garden City," Missoula has community farms and a lot of backyard gardens.
 The University commons and city restaurants serve locally-grown, gourmet food.

 Big enough to offer all the comforts of 21st century living (population 70,000), but small enough to feel neighborly, Missoula is a city of young, educated people.
 The majority of our population falls between the ages 25 and 34.
 Nineteen percent of adults in Missoula have a graduate or professional degree.